pieroproietti/penguins-eggs-book/chapter-5.md

 allows for faster compilation.

-Once the installation is complete, you can use penguins**-**eggs directly from the source code.
+Once the installation is complete, you can use penguins-eggs directly from the source code.
 For example, to run the produce command with verbose output, you can use the following
 command: